 There are many recipes for Yorkshire puddings and while one chef swears by using for example duck fat, this ingredient would be absolute blasphemy according to another chef.

-This is a very simple recipe.
-My tip for this is: make the batter beforehand and leave it to rest overnight.
+This Yorkshire Pudding recipe is very simple to follow.
+My tip: make the batter beforehand and leave it to rest overnight.
 But most importantly: pre-heat your Yorkshire pudding tray (or simple a muffin tray as I use) with a bit of oil in each hole and make sure this oil is sizzling hot before pouring the batter in.

-This is THE BEST recipe for roast potatoes, I kid you not!
+This Jamie Oliver recipe for roast potatoes is truly amazing, seriously!
 It take a couple of hours to make, but trust me: it’s definitely worth the time and effort!
 Thank you, Jamie Oliver!

 You can have various vegetable variations with your roast, but for me they should always include roasted parsnips and carrots.

 - Peel the parsnips and wash the carrots.

 - Cut them all up in even chunks and parboil them for about 4-5 mins.

 - Drain the vegetables, spread them out evenly on a baking tray, add a splash of olive oil, crushed (unpeeled) cloves of garlic, chopped onions, sea salt, pepper and some sprigs of fresh thyme or rosemary.

 - Then pop the tray in the oven next to your tray with roast potatoes for about 20-25 minutes.